{{flagHref}}

 5. Best Practices for Documentation

-ASTM E380 outlines the correct usage of SI units in reports, specifications and labels:
+ASTM E380 describes the correct application of SI units in reports, specifications, and labels:

 Applications of ASTM E380

-• Engineering and Design: Used in technical drawings, calculations and product specifications.
+• Engineering and Design: Utilised in technical drawing, calculations, and product specifications.

-• Manufacturing: Ensures uniform usage of units in process control and material certifications.
+• Manufacturing: Ensures the use of consistent units in process control and material certification.

-• Scientific Research: Promotes standardisation of experimental data and reports.
+• Scientific Research: Promotes standardisation of experimental data and reporting.

 Frequently Asked Questions